-First, we started the experiment in the middle of the harvest season.
-It is possible that, by that time, traders had already locked in purchases from some farmers with advance payments.
-Thus, the degree of differentiation may have been lower if we had started the experiment before the harvest season.
-Had the wholesalers announced the subsidy earlier, it is possible that treatment traders may have accessed an even larger pool of contestable farmers.
-In turn, our estimate of the differentiation rate, which was already quite low, may be an upper bound relative to that obtained in a season-long experiment.
-Second, the experiment only ran until the end of the harvest season.
+First, the experiment only ran until the end of the harvest season.
 Traders and farmers may have behaved differently in a multi-season trial.
 Again, it is plausible to assume that in a longer experiment the degree of differentiation would be even lower.
 For instance, in a longer experiment, farmers may have been more willing to switch to other buyers.
 Future research should assess whether varying the duration of the experiment leads to substantially different results.
 With this caveat in mind, we however believe that running the experiment until the end of the season was a reasonable length.
 The subsequent harvest season follows seven-eight months of inactivity and new trading relationships may potentially arise during that period.
 In addition, the high pass-through rate we described in Section 5.1 suggests that traders respond to high-frequency price changes, which are likely to be more transitory than our experimental season-long subsidy.
 The fact that the experiment lasted until the end of the season also suggests that traders had enough time to learn about the subsidy of their competitors, in line with the assumption of perfect information in the model.
 We also observe that the variation in prices induced by our experiment is less transitory than daily or weekly price variation used in many studies of pass-through.

-Third, a final concern is the presence of non-study traders.
+Second, a concern is the presence of non-study traders.
 These comprise about 60% of the traders operating in the study region.
 In principle, these could be different from the study traders (control and treatment) at baseline.
 The model presented in Section 4 is robust to the presence of such traders.
 Appendix C.2 presents an extension of the model where only a share σ of traders is included in the study, and thus study treatments are a share $\sigma\mu$ of traders.
 Non-study traders have a resale price, v', that possibly differs from the study traders' one, v.
 The equilibrium treatment-control price difference Δp (Equation 10) is unchanged.